Paul O'Neill (baseball): New York Yankees (1993–2001)

-In 1997, O'Neill played in 149 games batting .324 with 21 home runs and 117 RBIs.
-He led the Yankees into the postseason again, batting .421 with two home runs and seven RBIs but lost the division series to the Cleveland Indians.
-In 1998, O'Neill played in 152 games batting .317 with 24 home runs and 116 RBIs.
+In 1997, O'Neill played in 149 games, batting .324 with 21 home runs and 117 RBIs.
+He led the Yankees into the postseason again, batting .421 with two home runs and seven RBIs, but they lost the division series to the Cleveland Indians.
+In 1998, O'Neill played in 152 games, batting .317 with 24 home runs and 116 RBIs.
 He led the AL by grounding into 22 double plays.
-O'Neill led the Yankees into the World Series where they won against the San Diego Padres in a 4-game sweep and helped the team win a record 125 games.
-In 1999, O'Neill played in 153 games batting .285 with 19 home runs and 110 RBIs.
+O'Neill led the Yankees into the World Series where they won against the San Diego Padres in a four-game sweep and helped the team win a record 125 games.
+In 1999, O'Neill played in 153 games, batting .285 with 19 home runs and 110 RBIs.
 O'Neill played Game 4 of the 1999 World Series just hours after his father died.
-The Yankees eventually won the game and swept the Braves to win their 25th World Series Championship.
+The Yankees eventually won the game and swept the Braves to win their 25th World Series championship.

-In 2000, O'Neill played in 142 games batting .283 with 18 home runs and 100 RBIs.
-He led the Yankees into the postseason again, who won the World Series over the New York Mets.
-In 2001, O'Neill played in 137 games batting .267 with 21 home runs and 70 RBIs.
+In 2000, O'Neill played in 142 games, batting .283 with 18 home runs and 100 RBIs.
+He led the Yankees to the postseason again as they won the World Series over the New York Mets.
+In 2001, O'Neill played in 137 games, batting .267 with 21 home runs and 70 RBIs.
 In Game 5 of the 2001 World Series, O'Neill received a sendoff from New York fans.
 While standing in right field in the 9th inning with the Yankees down 2–0, the entire stadium chanted his name.
 When the inning ended, O'Neill was still being cheered.
 With tears in his eyes, he tipped his cap, and another roar went up from the crowd at Yankee Stadium.
-The Yankees won the game 3–2, but lost the series 4 games to 3.
+The Yankees won the game 3–2, but they lost the series four games to three.

 Legacy

-O'Neill is fondly remembered by Yankee fans as the "heart and soul" of the team's dynasty in the 1990s.
-Yankee owner George Steinbrenner also labeled him as a "Warrior."
+Yankee owner George Steinbrenner labeled O'Neill as a "Warrior."
 He was given this nickname due to his passion and love for the game.
 Since his retirement after the 2001 World Series, his number 21 was only worn once, when relief pitcher LaTroy Hawkins briefly wore the number to start the 2008 season.
 On April 16, 2008, Hawkins switched to number 22 in response to the criticism he received by many Yankee fans.
-Following an announcement on February 22, 2022, the Yankees retired O'Neill's number 21 on August 21, 2022, at Yankee Stadium.
-Because O'Neill has not been vaccinated against COVID-19, the team had to make changes to the retirement ceremony to comply with its health protocols: no current Yankees joined O'Neill on the field, and he did not visit any of the broadcast booths during the game.

 The Yankees honored O'Neill with a plaque in Monument Park on August 9, 2014.
-In 2022, O'Neill released Swing and a Hit: Nine Innings of What Baseball Taught Me, written with Jack Curry.
+The Yankees retired O'Neill's number 21 on August 21, 2022, at Yankee Stadium.
+Because O'Neill had not been vaccinated against COVID-19, the team had to make changes to the retirement ceremony to comply with its health protocols; no current Yankees joined O'Neill on the field, and he did not visit any of the broadcast booths during the game.